zgrgrcn/next-firebase/README.md

 ## Getting Started

 - To start a new project using this template click `Use this template` button.
-- Navigate into the project directory: `cd nextjs-13-firebase-starter`
+- Navigate into the project directory: `cd next-firebase`
 - Install the dependencies:

 ```bash